KaiTheRedNinja/Jumbleum/Notes.docc/Computing/Topics/Ethical Social Economic issues/Intellectual Property.md

         The term "free" refers to free to use, not free of charge.

-        Similar to public domain software, but is still protected under copy- right and the copyright owners may use this protection to require that the software must always be distributed with source code, attribution to the original authors must be provided or any modifications must use a similar licence if distributed.
+        Similar to public domain software, but is still protected under copyright and the copyright owners may use this protection to require that the software must always be distributed with source code, attribution to the original authors must be provided or any modifications must use a similar licence if distributed.

         Other types of copyrighted works such as books, photographs and music can be licensed in a similar manner using Creative Commons (CC) licences.
 Note that CC licences grant users freedom to copy, modify and distribute copyrighted works, CC licences are not designed for software and should not be used for this purpose.
 It can, however, be used to license content that is delivered using software.
-Higher- education course materials such sa videos and notes created by univer- sities and distributed for free on the Internet, aka open courseware often use CC licences.
+Highereducation course materials such sa videos and notes created by universities and distributed for free on the Internet, aka open courseware often use CC licences.
     }

     @Tab("Open Courseware") {